 You can bring a relative, friend or carer but they will have to wait in the waiting room unless you need their help with translation or have any special requirements.

 Please do not bring children or pregnant friends/relatives with you or we may be unable to scan you.

-If you are awaiting transport to collect you, please feel free to bring something along to eat and drink.
+If awaiting transport to collect you, please feel free to bring something along to eat and drink.

 One of our PET-CT specialists will analyse your scan.
-We will then send your report back to the doctor who referred you in time for your next appointment with them.
+We will then send your report back to the doctor who referred you for your scan.

-If you do not have another outpatient appointment arranged and you do not hear anything about the results within three weeks, we suggest that you telephone the referring doctor’s secretary for advice.
+If you do not have another outpatient appointment arranged and you do not hear anything about the results within 3 weeks, we suggest that you telephone the referring doctor’s secretary for advice.

-We strive to provide our patients with our world class scanning facilities, clinical excellence, innovative research and enabling early diagnosis.
+We strive to provide our patients with world-class scanning facilities, clinical excellence and opportunities to take part in innovative health research studies.

 We welcome your feedback.
 Please complete one of our comments cards during your visit, which will help us improve our service.